Singapore by MRT: The East West Line, Tanjong Pagar to Pasir Ris

 Now, planes are few and far between, but dozens of people still get off at this stop to go to the wildly popular Jewel: “Singapore’s nature-themed entertainment and retail complex.”

-That’s a fancy way of saying that the Jewel is a mall with a waterfall — but this particular waterfall (at 40 meters, the world’s tallest indoor specimen) is so impressive that it’s worth the trip.
+That’s a fancy way of saying that the Jewel is a mall with a waterfall — but this particular waterfall (at 40 meters, the world’s tallest indoor specimen), set within the lovely Shiseido Forest Valley, is so impressive that it’s worth the trip.

 Simei